 Immediate Reward: CHARGER CASH All adults in the school will be given CHARGER CASH to be given out to students who are displaying Charger Pride by showing Ready, Respectful, and Responsible behaviors!
-Students can earn CHARGER CASH all around the school $-$ even on the bus!
+Students can earn CHARGER CASH all around the school - even on the bus!
 Each student will be responsible for their cash until they are able to purchase rewards.
 Students can redeem cash at the CA School Store during an assigned time.
 Students may also choose not to spend their cash at the CA School Store and save their cash for the Quarterly Charger Blowout.
-Short Term Reward: CA School Store or Classroom Reward On a designated day, students will be able to spend their cash for various rewards. ···· · · · · · · · · · · · · · · · · · have the opportunity to visit the store monthly.
+Short Term Reward: CA School Store or Classroom Reward On a designated day, students will be able to spend their cash for various rewards.
+The CA School Store will be located in the Main Level Elementary Lobby, students will have the opportunity to visit the store monthly.
 On reward days other than school store or blowout, there will be rewards planned in the classroom.
-Long Term Reward: Charger Blowout Long Term Newara, enarger blowout Monthly, students who were Ready, Respectful, and Responsible will be invited to a fun celebration, called a Charger Blowout.
-Read Ready, Respectful, and Responsible students being honored at these celebrations are those who have not: Received any major discipline referrals

-D Received multiple minor discipline referrals that resulted in a detention that month
+Long Term Reward: Charger Blowout celebr Ready nly, students who were Ready, Respectful, and Responsible will be invited to a fun ation, called a Charger Blowout. , Respectful, and Responsible students being honored at these celebrations are those ave not: Received any major discipline referrals Received multiple minor discipline referrals that resulted in a detention that month